Table of contents

 Ideal for: Companies needing fast, no-fuss IT asset recovery with global support.

-• Look for providers with a proven track record in IT asset disposition and recovery.
+• Favor vendors with a proven record in IT asset disposition.

-• Prioritize vendors that understand your industry’s specific compliance and security needs.
+• Prioritize those familiar with your industry’s compliance and security needs.

 2. Certifications and compliance